 The USPTO distinguishes among four types of marks.
-So far we have been dealing with trade marks for goods and service marks.
+So far we have been dealing with trade marks for goods and service marks for services.
 The distinction matters for two reasons.
-One is precision; if you want to sound like a fancy-pants intellectual-property attorney, it helps to be able to throw around terms like "service mark" with confidence.85 The other is affixation.
-A trademark must be physically printed on the goods, or on their containers or packaging, or on labels or tags, or on clear point-of-sale displays.86 This kind of affixation is often not possible for service marks, because services themselves are intangible.
-Thus the rule is looser: the mark must be "used in the sale of the services, including use in the performance or rendering of the services, or in the advertising of the services."87
+One is precision; if you want to sound like a sophisticated intellectual-property attorney, it helps to be able to throw around terms like "service mark" with confidence.74 The other is affixation.
+A trade mark must be physically printed on the goods, or on their containers or packaging, or on labels or tags, or on clear point-of-sale displays.75 This kind of affixation is usually impossible for service marks, because services themselves are intangible.
+Thus the rule is looser: the mark must be "used in the sale of the services, including use in the performance or rendering of the services, or in the advertising of the services."76

-The third type of mark is a collective mark, which is used by the members of an association.88 The mark is owned by the collective entity but used by its members, which is the kind of distinction only a lawyer could love.
+The third type of mark is a collective mark, which is used by the members of an association.77 The mark is owned by the collective entity but used by its members, which is the kind of distinction only a lawyer could love.
 In practice, there are two subtypes of collective marks: